blockchain-certificates/cert-issuer/docs/bitcoind.md

     no_transfer_from_storage_address
     ```

 4. Now you are ready to issue certificates.
-See the instructions in [[issuing.md]]
+See [issuing instructions](issuing.md)

 ## Configuring your Bitcoin node for testnet mode